 - Thoracentesis –- Using a needle, the doctor removes a sample of the fluid that surrounds the lungs to check for cancer cells.

-- Thoracotomy -- Surgery to open the chest is sometimes needed to diagnose lung cancer.
+- Thorascopy or Thoracotomy -- Surgery to open the chest is sometimes needed to diagnose lung cancer.
 This procedure is a major operation performed in a hospital.

-Doctors use imaging methods such as a spiral CT scan (also commonly known as helical CT) or a PET scan to look for signs of cancer.
+Doctors use imaging methods such as a spiral CT scan (also commonly known as helical CT) to look for signs of cancer.
 A CT scan, also known as computerized tomography scan, is a series of detailed pictures of areas inside the body.
-A PET scan, also known as positron emission tomography, is a computerized image of the metabolic activity of body tissues.

 Other tests can include removal of lymph nodes for examination under a microscope to check for cancer cells.
 Lymph nodes are small, bean-shaped structures found throughout the body.
 They filter substances in a fluid called lymph and help fight infection and disease.